 Three hours out of Sydney, it’s a bit of a detour off the highway to visit Yass, but the town is home to the Yass Dog Park, as well as multiple cafes and bakeries.

-This fenced dog park is located just off the main road, in between the Yass River and the swimming pool and opposite Yass Primary School.
-According to the council website, the park is divided into three separate zones: an Active Zone, a Quiet Zone and a Come and Try Zone.
+This fenced dog park is located just off the main road, in between the Yass River and the swimming pool, opposite Yass Primary School.
+The park is divided into three separate zones: the larger Active Zone, plus a Quiet Zone and a very small Come and Try Zone.

 Heydon Park, Gundagai

 After years without an off-leash dog park, Heydon Park has now been designated as an off-leash dog park in Gundagai.
-A basic unfenced park with poo bags and bins, the park is near the centre of town, on the opposite side of the highway from the Dog on the Tucker Box.
+A basic unfenced park with poo bags and bins, the park lies in an area of parklands and sporting fields on the southern side of the town.

 Holbrook Off-Leash Dog Park